What is Tree Pollarding?

 - Substantially pollarding a tree may result in a greater yield of flowers and or fruits.

 The most common reasons for pollarding trees

 Primarily, we pollard trees for both aesthetic and practical purposes; the most common we have listed below:

-- Pollarded trees look uniform and prevent branches interfering with structures, power lines or telephone cables.
+- Pollarded trees look uniform and prevent branches from interfering with structures, power lines or telephone cables.

 - In locations where space is limited, pollarding will reduce the canopy's size freeing up more space and allow more light to penetrate the surrounding area.

-- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects to the ecosystem and surroundings.
+- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects on the ecosystem and surroundings.